vibansal/HapCUT2/README.md

 ## Input:
 HapCUT2 requires the following input:
 - BAM file for an individual containing reads aligned to a reference genome
-- VCF file containing **diploid** SNVs for the individual with respect to the reference
+- VCF file containing **diploid** SNVs (and short indel calls) for the individual with respect to the reference genome

+**Note: the program does not accept gzipped VCF files**

 ## To Run: